TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/5-Domain/Index.rst

 Greater Stuttgart.
 Currently a lot of effort goes into research and involves high costs by printing flyer.
 In the future those offers will be managed by the youth organizations via the Internet.
-At the same time parents, children and teenager should be able to find suitable offers and display them easily.
+At the same time parents, children and teenagers should be able to find suitable offers and display them easily.
 You can download the originated extension with the extension-key *sjr_offers* at the extension repository (`http://typo3.org/extensions/repository/view/sjr_offers/current/ <http://typo3.org/extensions/repository/view/sjr_offers/current/>`_).